UCSF-TI/tipcc-web/docs/howto/submit-jobs-to-the-scheduler.md

 ### Request number of cores for parallel processing

-Request to get a single node (any one) with at least four cores available:
+Request a single node (any one) with at least four cores available:
 ```sh
 qsub -l nodes=1:ppn=4 script.sh
 ```